alessgorgo/SimpleCrypt/README.md

 ## 📖 License

 This script is open-source and provided for educational purposes.
 Use responsibly and in compliance with legal regulations regarding encryption and data protection.
 Always encrypt sensitive information securely!

----

-This documentation provides a detailed overview of the script.
-You can follow these steps to encrypt or decrypt your files and directories efficiently and securely.